near/near-workspaces-rs/README.md

 use serde_json::json;
 ```

 We will need to have our pre-compiled WASM contract ahead of time and know its path.
+Refer to the respective near-sdk-{rs, js} repos/language for where these paths are located.

 In this showcase, we will be pointing to the example's NFT contract:
 ```rust
 const NFT_WASM_FILEPATH: &str = "./examples/res/non_fungible_token.wasm";
 ```